JacoboLansac/audits/solo/pinlink-phase1-audit.md

 The fix is non-trivial.
 As long as the _funder_ is a different agent than the _renter_, the renter will always have a strong incentive to set the rewards as high as possible profit from it.
 An alternative architecture would require the renter to fund the rewards himself, but this might not be aligned with the protocol's intention.

-#### Team response
+#### Team response: fixed

 The current version is only a proof of concept in which the only renter is also the funder of the contract (contract admins).
+The team solution for this version will be to only allow the contract admin to have the `RENTER_ROLE`.

-The issue will become relevant in the next version of the Marketplace when the `RENTER_ROLE` is given to arbitrary untrusted addresses.
+The issue can become relevant again in the next version of the Marketplace when the `RENTER_ROLE` is given to arbitrary untrusted addresses.

 ---